CharlieDoll/Challenge17/Develop/gist-template.md

 ### Character Classes

-Character class is denoted by th euse of square brackets [] and is used to match several charcters in a particular position.
+Character class is denoted by the use of square brackets [] and is used to match several charcters in a particular position.
 The square brackets then have the characters you want matched listed inside them.

 In this code the numbers [0-9] are used to offer a possible match.